 Each SRE participant will contribute to one of several ongoing research projects in a collaborative team format.
 In addition to their research work, SRE participants will complete formal trainings in research design and applied data science.
 They will also participate in professional development programming aiming to prepare students for doctoral programs in the social sciences and careers as social scientists more broadly.

 Prior research experience is not required for participation.
 However, we hope to prioritize participation by

 students who intend to pursue research careers in the social sciences.
 We expect that most participants

-will be rising juniors or rising seniors.
+will be rising juniors or seniors.
 We also particularly welcome applications from first-generation

 college students, minority students, and other students from under-represented groups.
-Due to constraints on NSF funding, participation is limited to US citizens and legal permanent residents.
+Due to constraints on NSF funding, participation by non-USC students is limited to US citizens and legal permanent residents.

 Please reach out to us at firstname.lastname@example.org with any questions.